 As soon as I stepped on the island, I felt that I had started a very special part of my life.
 I don’t want to exaggerate here, but how I chose to visit the Philippines and how I found out about Pandan island needs a post of its own – it has a lot to do with synchronicity, it’s like the place somehow drew me to it.
 One of the reasons why this place is so special is the fact that the resort and all the facilities are the result of the creativity and the synergy of a crew of foreign divers and Filipino locals.
 This is the place where foreign cultures have been integrated with local traditions, creating a unique dimension that fully won me over and made me want to stay.

-EATING ON PANDAN ISLAND
+THE FOOD AT ON PANDAN ISLAND RESORT

 THE PEOPLE ON PANDAN ISLAND

-As a female solo traveler, I felt safe and supported: furthermore, the people on Pandan Island showed me how open and radiant Filipino culture is.
+As a female solo traveler, I felt safe and supported.
+Furthermore, the people on Pandan Island showed me how open and radiant Filipino culture is.
 Among countless interesting conversations and laughter, I’ve learned how much I had been starving for a laid-back atmosphere and cheerful connections.
-I felt at home to the extent that I spent three weeks on Pandan Island, when I had originally planned to be there for only 6 nights!
-I visited Coron because I thought it was a pity to miss out on other destinations apart from Pandan and Sablayan, but after hanging out in Coron for a few days, I decided to go back to Pandan.
+I felt at home to the extent that I spent three weeks on Pandan Island.
+The original plan was to to be there for only 6 nights!
+I visited Coron because I thought it was a pity to miss out on other destinations in the Philippines.
+After hanging out in Coron for a week, I decided to go back to Pandan.